Pen-y-Lan Hall: History

 The house is said to date from around 1690, but it was remodelled in 1830.
 It was purchased in 1854 by Thomas Hardcastle of the cotton manufacturing firm of Ormrod and Hardcastle.
 It was enlarged and altered later in the century, although most of these additions were demolished during the 1950s.
 The Ormrod family have owned Pen-y-Lan Hall since the nineteenth century, and to this day sits in a 1000 acre estate.
 On the edge of the estate James Ormrod built All Saints church in 1889.
 The dark red sandstone was quarried from his land near the River Dee and the wood furnishings were made from oak felled on the estate.
 Ormrod, addressing guests at the opening of the church only two months before his death, said "My dear friends, I wish to thank you all for your presence here today and to remind you that the church I have been privileged to see opened is a memorial to my dear wife.
 I trust you will make good use of it, and that it will be a great spiritual benefit to you and your families."

 The hall was Grade II listed on 22 February 1995.

 In 2011, Pen-y-Lan Hall was the subject of a Channel 4 television documentary presented by hotelier Ruth Watson as part of her Country House Rescue series.
 It is routinely visited by ghost hunting groups; on one visit in 2012 a recording over six hours of a visit included children's voices, music being played, and footsteps.
 Howard Hughes of the Spirit Quest UK group in Wrexham described the property as being one of the most haunted places in Britain.

 The parks and gardens are listed as Grade II in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-Ghost hunting

-Members of the public can investigate the hauntings of Pen-y-Lan Hall themselves on several dates throughout the year.
-These ghost hunts are of course most popular during the darker months, but they are available all year round.